Inas X: Touring

-In 2016, Inas X opened for the Welcome to the Zoo tour: a twenty two date tour that began on February 5 in Silver Spring, Md. and traveled across the United States through March, with stops in Boston, New York, Philadelphia, and Atlanta, finishing in Cincinnati on March 25.
+In 2016, Inas X opened for the Welcome to the Zoo tour: a twenty-two date tour that began on February 5 in Silver Spring, Maryland, and traveled across the United States through March, with stops in Boston, New York, Philadelphia, and Atlanta, finishing in Cincinnati on March 25.

 In 2019, Inas X went on The Hood So Proud tour: a 17-date tour.